micahjsmith/pelican-bibliography/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/pelican-bibliography)](https://pypi.org/project/pelican-bibliography/)
 ![License](https://img.shields.io/pypi/l/pelican-bibliography?color=blue)

-Generated bibliography that can be rendered in references and citations
+Generated bibliography in Pelican that can be rendered in references and citations

 This plugin provides a new generator, `BibliographyGenerator`.
 This generator adds `bibliography` to the Pelican context and can write an output file for each reference using a `citation.html` template.
 Additionally, the entire bibliography can be written using a `bibliography.html` template or otherwise.